ANA-Illinois Legislative Platform

 ANA-Illinois supports:

-• The basic right of all people of Illinois to equity under the law regardless of race, religion, creed, color, sex, age, physical disability, life-style, marital or civil union status, sexual preference or gender identity.
+• The basic right of all people of Illinois to equity under the law regardless of race, religion, creed, color, sex, age, physical disability, life-style, marital or civil union status, sexual orientation, gender expression and/or immigration status.

 • Allowing patients to designate their own advance directives for health care.